h7adithya7532/apnacollege-demo/README.md

 # apnacollege-demo
-Learning the git from youtube by apna collage by shrada mam
+Learning the git from youtube by apna collage by shradha mam